slu-soc5050/slu-soc5050.github.io/content/getting-started/index.md

 ## Coursework
 Coursework tasks that need to be completed are listed on the syllabus under [Course Preview](https://slu-soc5050.github.io/syllabus/course-preview.html):

-* Complete the [Lecture Prep 01](https://goo.gl/forms/a) form that shows you have completed the course onboarding process.
+* Complete the [Lecture Prep 01](https://goo.gl/forms/a) form that shows you have completed this course onboarding process.
 Do this *after* you have finished the course onboarding process.
 * Watch the posted videos on the [course preview page](/course-preview/)
 * Answer and submit the questions for Lecture Prep 02 linked to from the [course preview page](/course-preview/)
 * Complete the readings for [Lecture 01](https://slu-soc5050.github.io/syllabus/lecture-01-course-introduction.html)